 What is in-home care?

-In-home care refers to any type of non-medical care that is provided for the client in the comfort of their own home, to assist them with activities of daily living.
+In-home care refers to any type of non-medical or clinical care that is provided for the client in the comfort of their own home, to assist them with activities of daily living.

 Comfort Keepers provides both non medical and clinical in-home care for all West Australians.
-Our services include (and not limited to): meal preparation, laundry, light housekeeping, grocery shopping/errands, incidental transportation, medication reminders, grooming, 12/24 hour live-in care, post hospital recovery, home nursing and respite care.
-We also provide personal care services such as bathing, grooming and hygiene, mobility assistance, transferring and positioning, toileting and incontinence and feeding/special diet assistance.
-We also provide Dementia/Alzheimer's care and in-home safety solution advice.
+Our services include (and not limited to): meal preparation, laundry, light housekeeping, grocery shopping/errands, transportation, medication reminders, 12/24 hour live-in care, post hospital recovery, home nursing and respite care.
+We also provide personal care services such as bathing, grooming and hygiene, mobility assistance, transferring and positioning, toileting and incontinence support.
+Comfort Keepers also specialises in palliative, dementia and Alzheimer's care.

 How much does in-home care cost?

 Each Comfort Keepers office is independently owned and operated.
-We encourage you to contact your local office directly for a complete list of products and services available, as well as the rates for your area.
+We encourage you to contact your nearest office (North or South) directly for a complete list of products, prices and services available, as well as the rates for your area.
 Our prices start at around $60 per hour, for a private service and packages are quoted and tailored to reflect specific client needs.
 We can also assist with Government funded packages.

-Do you provide services to those in nursing homes or assisted living communities?
+Do you provide services to those in retirement villages or assisted living communities?

 Yes.
-Comfort Keepers can provide companionship or personal care to residents at assisted living communities and nursing homes who may desire additional attention or personalised care.
+Comfort Keepers can provide companionship, transport or personal care services, to residents at assisted living communities and nursing facilities, who may desire additional attention or personalised care.

-The local Comfort Keepers office develops an individualised and completely confidential Care Plan for each client.
+Yes, the local Comfort Keepers office develops an individualised and completely confidential Care Plan for each client.
 The purpose is to document the type of care services needed and when the client would like to initiate care.
-Once the client, and family members, and local office agrees on the Care Plan, the office staff will use that information to recommend the Comfort Keeper who will be delivering the service, establish the schedule and agree to the monitoring and communication.
+Once the client, and/or family members, agree on the Care Plan, our team will use that information, to recommend the best Support Worker to deliver the service, establish the schedule and action communications.

-Care Plans are reviewed with the client and family at least every six months, but may be more frequent based on regular reviews of the client’s changing needs.
-The review is an important process to ensure the client is receiving the appropriate level of care and is pleased with the Comfort Keeper providing the care.
+Yes, Care Plans are reviewed with the client and family at least every six months, but it may be more frequent, based on regular reviews of the clients’ ongoing needs.
+The review is an important process, to ensure the client is receiving the appropriate level of care and is happy with the Staff member, providing the care.

-Will I have the same Comfort Keeper all the time?
+Will I have the same Support Worker, every time?

-During the initial conversation and the in-home assessment, the Operations Manager will document the services required and the client’s preferences for a Comfort Keeper match.
-Then, the Operations Manager together with the Care Coordinator selects the best caregiver fit for the client.
+During the initial conversation and the in-home assessment, the Operations Manager will document the services required and the clients’ preferences for a Support Worker match.
+Then, the Operations Manager together with the Care Coordinator determines the best fit for the client.
 Although, we aim to provide the same person, every time for consistency, trust and relationship building - it is not always possible.
 We keep our clients updated of any changes to the support worker, designated to the role.

 What if my Comfort Keeper is sick or on leave?